modyo/modyo-docs/docs/en/guides/README.md

 * **Content Administrators** who want to manage their publications easily in one place for all their digital channels.

-* **Front End Developers** who want to build digital experiences through easy to create and manage widgets.
+* **Front End Developers** who want to build digital experiences through easy-to-create, manageable widgets.

 * **Back End Developers** that require a powerful Front End development environment to connect APIs and Microservices.